-There are a few other leathers that we use but these are usually for very special design jobs or market places, for example:
+There are a few other types of leather that we use but these are usually for very special design jobs or marketplaces, for example:

-Sheep or Lamb Nappa - we are quite happy to use this skin (as again it is a bi product) but presently it is used in very fine tailored collections and trimmings, however, watch this space !!
+Sheep or Lamb Nappa - we are quite happy to use this skin (as again it is a by-product) but presently it is used in very fine tailored collections and trimmings, however, watch this space !!

 Pig Suede - for very specific uses (mainly linings in structured designer bags) we will use pig suede if requested by the client, but presently, this is very limited use.